 Before packing, you should buy all the necessary boxes and packing supplies to protect and transport your art safely.
 If you don’t work with appropriate materials, you run the risk of damaging your canvases.
 Make sure you acquire the following:

-- Boxes.
+Boxes.
+Get different-sized boxes.
 They should be a little bit larger across their length, width, and height than the painting.

 What if My Artwork is Larger Than the Boxes I Have